Looking for the Virtual Education Series?

 - Recommended file size is 300-600 MB.
 Upload speed will depend on the speed of your network.

-- Videos should be high-quality and professionally edited.
+- Videos should be professional high-quality didactic educational style.

-- Professional video editing support and loaner, head-mounted video cameras are available to members to facilitate video production.
+- Video editing assistance and loaner, head-mounted video cameras are available to members to facilitate video production.